threefoldtech/owncloud_deployer/README.md

 - `RESTIC_REPOSITORY`: The repository location where your backups will be saved. can be stored locally, or on some remote server or service. read here for more information on [restic](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html).
 - `RESTIC_PASSWORD`: Backup password.
 If you lose it, you won’t be able to access data stored in the repository.

-  For an Amazon S3 or S3-compatible server you will need also provide the following environment variables with the credentials you obtained while creating the bucket.
+  For an Amazon S3 or S3-compatible server, you will need also to provide the following environment variables with the credentials you obtained while creating the bucket.
 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`